winers1290/PyFileScraper/README.md

 ---

 # Overview
 PyFileScraper works like a traditional web scraper.
 It loads a page, searches for a link, loads that link, and repeats.
-The difference here, is that we're specifically hunting for documents.
+The difference here is that we're specifically hunting for documents.

 These documents could be images, word templates, spreadsheets...
 Basically, anything that could or probably contains metadata.

-PyFileScraper can be used as a reconnaissance tool, ideally in combination with a metadata analysis platform, such as [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/).
+PyFileScraper can be used as a reconnaissance tool, ideally in combination with a metadata analysis platform, such as [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) or [FOCA](https://www.elevenpaths.com/labstools/foca/index.html).

 # Requirements
 - Python 3+